 When you study early childhood education with us you'll benefit from our tutors' wealth of industry knowledge and connections.
 Our tutors are all qualified ECE teachers and are motivated and passionate about the sector.

-The Certificate in Early Childhood Studies is a 34-week introduction to early childhood which includes many enjoyable practical experiences and a work placement.
 Each week you'll spend three days in class, one day on placement in an ECE service and have one study day.
 Your studies will also include the development of a resource kit full of handy things like board stories, finger puppets and recipes for bubbles.
 The work placement component of your programme allows you to gain first-hand experience in Early Childhood Centres and ensures you've experienced what it's like to be part of a team of ECE teachers.
 It also gives you the opportunity to demonstrate your strengths and make employment connections.